 The fertility rate in Vanuatu has seen a steady decline, from 4.9 births per woman in 1990 to an estimated 3.7 births per woman in 2020.
-The adolescent fertility rate has also declined from an estimated 73 births per 1,000 women aged 15-19 in 2020 (World Bank, 2020).
+The adolescent fertility rate has also declined from an estimated 73 births per 1,000 women aged 15-19 in 1990 to 48 births per 1,000 women aged 15-19 in 2020 (World Bank, 2020).
 It is a national priority to reduce the fertility rate, with the National Population Policy 2011-2020 having the goal of reducing fertility and unintended pregnancy, particularly among target population groups.
 While this is steady and important progress, both of these rates are relatively high when compared with the majority of countries in the Pacific region.